How we help

 Our core mission is to provide expert nursing and medical care, including the management of difficult symptoms, for children at end of life, alongside support for their families, in their preferred place of care.

-The team is led by a Dr AK Anderson a consultant in Paediatric Palliative Medicine – of which there are only seven in the country – and a team of lead nurses who are specially trained in symptom management.
+Our symptom care is led by Dr AK Anderson, a consultant in Paediatric Palliative Medicine – of which there are only seven in the country – and a team of lead nurses who are specially trained in symptom management.

-The role of the team is to support the child’s own GP, their medical team and Children’s Community Nursing Team through assessment and advice on managing various symptoms including pain.
+Their role is to support the child’s own GP, their medical team and Children’s Community Nursing Team through assessment and advice on managing various symptoms including pain.
+The team also support both hospice teams in the delivery of symptom management, palliative and end-of-life care.

 At end of life we work in collaboration with specialist teams at the Royal Marsden Hospital and Great Ormond Street Hospital to provide this expert medical and nursing care either at one of our hospices or in the child’s own home 24-hours a day.